Cobertos/DoxygenMediawikiBot/README.md

 # DoxygenWikibot

-A python bot running off of PyWikibot (distributed by MediaWiki) and Doxygen to convert Doxygen documentation into MediaWiki markup and then upload it to a given MediaWiki site.
-Licensed under the MIT License (should be included with the source code in LICENSE.txt)
+A python bot using PyWikibot and Doxygen to put Doxygen docs onto a MediaWiki wiki Licensed under the MIT License (should be included with the source code in LICENSE.txt)